- Copy trading automates order execution but does not guarantee profit — 'earning while you sleep' is marketing language, not a promise

 - Decision criteria: Regulatory transparency, all-in trading cost (spread + swap + subscriptions), execution policy, and verifiable provider stats.

-On XM, copy trading is typically accessed through MQL5 Signals.
+On XM, copy trading is now best understood through XM Copy Trading, where Investors allocate funds to Strategy Managers with visible statistics such as return, drawdown, minimum investment, investor count and fee level.
 For a full walkthrough see our XM copy trading guide; this article focuses on provider selection and common pitfalls.

 How does XM copy trading work? (short version)#

-- A provider trades a linked live account and publishes signals.
+- A Strategy Manager trades a linked live account.

-- Copies may differ due to slippage, symbol mapping, leverage, or margin limits.
+- Copies may differ due to execution, instrument availability, leverage or margin limits.

 From XM’s official YouTube channel; UI may differ by region and version.